Stone-ResearchLife/xMem/README.md

 # 🧮 XMem: A Cross-Architecture GPU Memory Estimator

 > [!Important]
 > The current version is still in prototype.
-Due to the
-> unoptimized code, it may take a longer execution time.
+Due to the unoptimized code, it may take a longer execution time.

-xMem is a novel framework designed to accurately estimate the peak GPU memory consumption for DL training jobs using data from a profiler, a performance analyzer frequently used during DL model development.

-Its accurate GPU memory estimation is essential to mitigate these costly OOM failures, optimize scheduling, and improve the overall cluster efficiency and stability.
-Specifically, precise GPU memory estimation for DL jobs enables decision systems within shared GPU clusters to implement more effective intelligent resource scheduling, leading to substantial GPU memory conservation and optimized asset utilization, which in turn helps mitigate the prevailing GPU scarcity.
+The widespread adoption of Deep Learning (DL) in diverse application areas has significantly increased the demand for GPUs.
+Consequently, GPU resources are scarce and are managed in clusters to maximize resource utilization.
+However, this shift introduces new debugging challenges when training DL models on shared clusters particularly Out-Of-Memory (OOM) errors, an issue commonly reported in industry and academic literature.
+Existing solutions for avoiding OOM primarily rely on static analysis of the DL model’s computational graph, or leverage GPU resources directly or indirectly to estimate the peak memory required for training the given task on the target GPU.
+Unfortunately, relying on GPUs for these predictions exacerbates resource contention and increases scheduling challenges.
+Furthermore, the dynamic nature of model development limits the accuracy of static analysis to estimate peak memory usage.
+To address these limitations, we propose xMem, a novel tool that uses CPU-based analysis to accurately predict the memory required for model training on a GPU.
+By eliminating the reliance on GPUs for memory estimation, xMem promotes efficient GPU utilization while mitigating OOM errors.
+Our empirical evaluation of 16 DL models (a total of 5,040 runs) demonstrates that, compared to state-of-the-art GPU memory estimators, xMem decreases the median relative error by 84.32%, reduces the average probability of estimation failure by 73.44%, accelerates the runtime by 50.16%, and improves memory conservation by 125.36%.

+Through this README, you can use xMem to estimate peak GPU memory for various deep learning models, run the entire experiments to compare xMem against the baseline methods (DNNMem, SchedTune, and LLMem), and replicate the experimental data presented in the figures and tables of the paper.

 ## 📂Project Structure
 > [!Note]